User Guide

 Saving the data

-CampusBridge data are saved in the hard disk automatically after any command that changes the data.
+CampusBridge data are saved in the hard disk automatically after any valid command is executed.
 There is no need to save manually.

 Editing the data file